WICG/attribution-reporting-api/EVENT.md

 could utilize the API in some way to lock out other origins, and minimize that risk if possible.

-Currently, the only known limit in this proposal that could risk denial of service is the [reporting origin limits](#reporting-origin-limits).
-This is an explicit trade-off for privacy that should be monitored for abuse.
+Currently, the only known limits in this proposal that could risk denial of service are the [reporting origin limits](#reporting-origin-limits) and the [number of unique destinations per source site limits](#limiting-the-number-of-unique-destinations-per-source-site).
+These are an explicit trade-off for privacy that should be monitored for abuse.

 ### Top site permission model